Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Position Bias Adjustment

 The reason for not estimating the $w_j$ directly by using the importance weights $f_1(s(X))/f_j(s(X))$ is that the distribution of scores at position $1$ might be much different from its counterpart at position $j$, even for not-so-large large $j$.
 Our adjacent-pairwise importance sampling approach tends to have a lower variance than the direct importance sampling approach since the score distributions of the adjacent positions are expected to be relatively close to each other.
 However, for practical purposes we recommend to use a truncated version $\hat{w}_j = \prod_{r=2}^{\min(j, T)} \hat{\eta}_r$ for some threshold $T$.
-Note that this is equivalent to assuming $\eta_j = 1$ for all $j > T$, which is a reasonable practical assumption for most recommendation systems.
-The overall algorithms for position adjusted \EOpp and \EOdds are given in Algorithms \ref{algo:EOpp} and \ref{algo:EOdds} respectively.
+This is equivalent to assuming $\eta_j = 1$ for all $j > T$, which is a reasonable practical assumption for most recommendation systems.
+The overall algorithms for position adjusted \EOpp and \EOdds are given below.